Nicholas Rademacher, PhD

 Coordinator of the Social Justice Minor

-Nicholas Rademacher, PhD, is the Chair of the Department of Religious Studies.
-He has presented widely across the United States and has published articles on Catholic social thought and practice, interfaith dialogue, and educating for peace and justice, among other topics.
+Nicholas Rademacher, PhD, is Chair of the Department of Religious Studies.
+He presents and publishes in the areas of Catholic social thought and practice, interfaith dialogue, and educating for peace and justice.

 In his courses, Rademacher and his students collaborate with community partners and participate in discussions and activities around faith, justice, and the common good.
 In 2012, this collaboration with the Coordinated Homeless Outreach Center (CHOC) of Norristown and the Norristown Community House was awarded the “Recovery and Resiliency Award” from the Montgomery County Department of Health.

-In 2007, Rademacher worked with Darryl Mace, PhD (History), and Nancy Watterson, PhD (Social Justice), to develop the Voices of Justice Living and Learning Community, a first-year experience designed to provide an interdisciplinary learning experience to engage students in dialogue-across-difference and to promote civic engagement.
+In 2007, Rademacher worked with Darryl Mace, PhD (History), and Nancy Watterson, PhD (American Studies), to develop the Voices of Justice Living and Learning Community, a first-year experience designed to provide an interdisciplinary learning experience to engage students in dialogue-across-difference and to promote civic engagement.
 The trio co-authors and co-presents on civic engagement and engaged pedagogy.

-He earned master’s and doctorate degrees in religion and culture from The Catholic University of America in Washington, D.C.
+Dr. Rademacher earned master’s and doctorate degrees in religion and culture from The Catholic University of America in Washington, DC.